visit-dav/visit/src/doc/using_visit/Quantitative/Query.rst

 In your query you can access and process Python wrapped versions of the VTK objects that represent your data.
-To demonstrate this, here is share an example Python Query that computes a average of a zonal (or cell-centered) field:
+To demonstrate this, here is an example Python Query that computes the average of a zonal (or cell-centered) field:

 ::